Periodic Follow Up

 Shared Email Addresses

-As an online study, our communication is achieved primarily via email, and for privacy purposes, each participant should have his/her own email address.
+As an online study, our communication is achieved primarily via email, and for privacy purposes, each participant should have their own email address.
 However, accounts created using a shared email address prior to August 29, 2013 remain valid and may be accessed using the unique username associated with the account.

 Protecting Your Personal Information